cunnie/writings/i_am_become_forever.md

 He yanked the wires, heard a click, and watched the door open.

 He put the chair back in the office.
-He knew it was a waste of time, but he had a strong sense of orderliness which was hard to break.
+Putting the chair back was a waste of time, but he had a strong sense of orderliness which was hard to break.

 And then he walked back through the open door, the green-lit palm reader grinning like a grotesque gargoyle.